(Published in GralsWelt 33/2004)

 he cried bitterly, walking around in the steppe:

 'Will I not, will I die, just like Enkidu?

 The fear of death came over me ...

 From the Epic of Gilgamesh, 9th panel (10)

-Ethnological research has shown that for primitive peoples, continued life after the death of the earth seems just as natural as the pre-existence of the actual human being (an inner being, a soul, a spirit, whatever the essence of a human being has been called) before being on earth.
+Ethnological researches showed that for primitive peoples a continuation of life after the death on earth seems to be just as self-evident as the pre-existence of the actual human being (an inner being, a soul, a spirit, a spirit personality, however one may have called the essence of a human being) before his respective being on earth.

 For such nature-loving people, death is not only a horror, but is the transition, the "birth", into another world - although this is associated with strong changes.

 It is therefore surprising that this knowledge cannot be found as naturally in early high cultures as one might expect.
 That leaves the question: If the first civilizations had already disconnected from the natural experience that early humans probably had, then for reasons still unknown to us the connections to the finer levels of creation were torn off, and on the basis of this humans began before To fear death?

 In ancient cultures, “life after death” is usually portrayed in a rather sad way.

 In the ancient Orient and in the eastern Mediterranean it was said that the gods live in "Paradise" or "Olympus", while the souls of ordinary mortals come to a shadowy realm, "Hades", in which they have to vegetate joylessly.
 Only a few, chosen people could enter the realm of the "gods" after death; the rest had to go to the subterranean realm of shadows.